 There are many reasons for this fitful insomnia, and it is surely not caused by the same source for everyone who suffers from it.
-Many people, myself included, feel that they cannot turn their brains off at night, because of anxiety and stress.
+Some people suffer from neck pain or have a partner that won't stop snoring.
+Others, myself included, feel that they cannot turn their brains off at night, because of anxiety and stress.
 This keeps us from being able to relax and fall into a comfortable and long-lasting sleep.
 Maybe we are thinking about our schedule for the next day, or where we hope to be in our careers in a few years, or maybe we’re even agonizing over something we would have done differently a few hours ago.
 Stress and anxiety are not new to this generation, but sometimes it seems as if they have made it even harder to disconnect from a modern day.

 I have tried a few simple things to get myself to get a better night’s sleep.
 My phone tells me to put the screen on “Night Mode,” which presents the images and text on the screen in colors on the warmer end of the spectrum, rather than the brightly contrasted black and white that is typical of default settings, or “Day Mode.”
 I’ve stopped eating close to when I go to bed, as I have heard that this makes it harder to fall asleep as well as being bad for digestion.
 After trying these “tricks,” I still find it difficult to clear my mind and subsequently fall into a deep sleep.
 I know I’m not the only one suffering in this way, so I wanted to share insomnia treatments that have proven to be effective.